 TDS introduction will allow for additional competition for these services in our City, resulting in choice and improved price for citizens.

 Citizens are beginning to see work in their neighborhoods as part of this construction project.
 The construction has been permitted for the public right of way and the additional utility easement that exists in front of many homes in the City.

-Quanta is the contractor constructing the all-fiber TDS network.
-The contractor is working to minimize impacts to homeowners.
+TDS is constructing their network utilizing TDS crews and subcontractors.
+The contractors are working to minimize impacts to homeowners.
 The fiber is installed by creating entry points and then pulling the fiber underground between those points.

-The City requires Quanta to contact property owners as they proceed with construction.
+The City requires the contractors to contact property owners as they proceed with construction.
 They are going door-to-door to talk to citizens and providing written information to property owners.

 TDS' goal is to eventually serve the entire City with their competitive services; their build-out schedule calls for reaching 70 percent of the City's residential units within 5 years.
 The company is actively designing and installing about 1,100 miles of aerial and underground fiber cable within the City.